surh/grins/detection/README.md

 ## Dependencies

-The following software is required to run the current GRINS detection workflow.
-The versions specified are those that were tested.
-It is possbile that the workflow will run with similar versions but it has not been tested.
+The software listed below is required to run the current GRINS detection workflow.
+The versions specified in parenthesis those that were used in the [publication](https://doi.org/10.1073/pnas.2100751118).
+We expect that the workflow will work with similar versions, but it has not been tested.

 The recommended setup is to have conda installed as an [Lmod](https://lmod.readthedocs.io/en/latest/index.html) module, and then